orangeandbronze/main-website/blogs/_posts/2021-08-19-dbUnit-FlatXmlDataSet-how-to-ignore-DTD.md

 }
 ```

-The problem with ignoring the DTD is that if the first row of a table has one or more null values, DbUnit might throw a NoSuchColumnException, since without the DTD, DbUnit uses the columns defined in the first row to define the table.
-The workarounds are either to make sure that their are no nulls in the first row of each table, or to ReplacementDataSet.
+The problem with ignoring the DTD is that if the first row of a table has one or more null values, DbUnit might throw a `NoSuchColumnException`, since without the DTD, DbUnit uses the columns defined in the first row to define the table.
+The workarounds are either to make sure that their are no nulls in the first row of each table, or to use `ReplacementDataSet`.

 Originally posted at: ["DbUnit FlatXmlDataSet – How to Ignore DTD"](http://calenlegaspi.blogspot.com/2014/09/dbunit-flatxmldataset-ignore-dtd.html?q=DbUnit+FlatXmlDataSet){:target="_blank"}